Welcome Week Events 2016

 Get to know your faculty and the offerings in the various disciplines as you discover who is sitting next to you in class.
 This mandatory session is consistently rated as one of the most valuable aspects of Welcome Week.

 |Liberal Arts||Fontaine 3rd Floor,

 |Communication and Media Arts||Nelly Goletti Theatre|

 |*Art & Digital Media||Steel Plant Studios|

 This event is for entering first-year work-study eligible students only.
 The purpose is to help students eligible for work study determine which placements are best suited to their interests and skills.

 All first-year athletes are required to attend this important meeting.

 This is it!
 The moment you all have been waiting for.
 This is the time when your Passport can become your ticket to a fabulous prize from one of the offices at Marist.
 Will you win a semester's worth of books?
-Tea with President Murray?
+Tea with President Yellen?
 A Marist sweatshirt?
-Completely fill out all of your information and collect 7 stamps on your Passport, turn it in on Friday, September 4 at 8:00 pm in Student Center 3104-3105 and find out if you'll be a lucky winner.
-Passport winners will be announced at 8:15 pm.
+Completely fill out all of your information and collect 7 stamps on your Passport, turn it in on Friday, September 2 at 7:00 pm in SC 3105 and find out if you'll be a lucky winner.
+Passport winners will be announced at 7:15 pm.

 Tom DeLuca’s college comedy hypnosis show is the #1 event on college campuses — that’s why he was voted the National College Entertainer of The Year, 4 times!
 Students flock to Tom’s performances every year because he makes them laugh, feel good, and gets them to express themselves in unique and hilarious ways.
 It’s a great way to share an experience you’ll be talking about for weeks to come!